zdzislaw-s/vim-cpptags/README.md

                         this option is not specified.
   -t <filename>, --tagfile <filename>
                         Input tagfile.
-The purpose of this option is to allow incremental updates of tagfiles - when this option is specified the collection of tags is limited to the input C++ source files exclusively, i.e. the logic for collecting tags from files that are directly or
+The purpose of this option is to allow incremental updates of tagfiles.
+When this option is specified the collection of tags is limited to the input C++ source files exclusively, i.e. the logic for collecting tags from files that are directly or